damassi/gatsby-plugin-emit-graphql-types/README.md

 ## Setup

 This plugin is intentionally unpublished due to the issue above.
-If you would like to give this a spin see the [local plugins](https://www.gatsbyjs.org/docs/loading-plugins-from-your-local-plugins-folder/) section of the gatsby docs.

-And then in `gatsby-config.js`, add the plugin:
+If you would like to give this a spin see the [local plugins](https://www.gatsbyjs.org/docs/loading-plugins-from-your-local-plugins-folder/) section of the gatsby docs and then in `gatsby-config.js`, add the plugin:

 ```js
 plugins: [